kbszabolcs/travelo_auth/README.md

 # Travelo

-Travelo is a webshop SPA, with .NET backend and Angular frontend.
-Customers can browse and pay for holiday trips.
+Travelo is a webshop SPA with .NET backend and Angular frontend, where customers can browse and pay for holiday trips.
 <br>
 By default the owner of the shop can modify deals via the admin user:
 <br>